DoubleSlashDesign2/dialogPlugIn/README.md

 Each dialog/Widget support a vast array of customization parameters to get the visual that will fit you app.
 The Dialog plugin is a CoronaLabs plugin.

-Look at the documentation of how to use.
+Look at the documentation of how to use in the Wiki.
 A complete sample of how to use the plugin is in the folder testBraintonikPlugin.

 # History